nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

     * 2 Fireballs
   * Menu
     * Serge - Allocate Elements
-      * Fireball level 1
-      * Fill Blanks
+      * Level 1 - Fireball / Fill Blanks
     * Options
-      * Accuracy Selection: Manual
-      * O Button Pressed: Walk
+      * Accuracy Selection: Manual / O Button Pressed: Walk
   * Go to Beach

-**Note:** Look for one Feather, and 2 Humours as drops from all the Komodo Fights.
-There are backup strats later if you don't get them.
+**Note:** Look for one Feather, one Fang and two Humours as drops from all the Komodo Fights.
+There are backups later if you don't get them.

 ### Komodo Fights